 After a few months I was itching for athletic competition.
 I began by hobbling up and down the basketball court with friends.
 As time went on the leg got stronger and some of the muscle definition returned.

 That fall I thought I was ready for city league basketball.
 Big mistake!
 In the first game I stole a ball and went to make a routine layup.

-I left the ground on my left leg and landed, as I should have on my right leg.
+I left the ground on my left leg and landed, as I should have on my right leg (my bad leg).
 Snap, crackle pop.
 Something in my knee gave way.
 I limped straight out of the gym to my car.

 The next day I visited my GP who drained fluid from the knee and told me I might have torn the meniscus but to give it some time and see.

 About a month later I tried to play in another city league game and the knee twisted and swelled up again.
 I went to see an orthopedic surgeon, had dye injected in my knee and found out I had indeed torn the medial meniscus.